Opening Day Tactics

 - Identify your target completely and know what lies beyond it before you ever raise your firearm or bow.

 - Wait for a clear, ethical shot within your effective range.
-A broadside or quartering-away angle offers the best opportunity for a quick, clean harvest.
+A broadside or quartering-away angle offers the best opportunity for a quick, clean harvest, so know your shot placement cold before the season opens.

 - Control your breathing, settle the sights, and squeeze rather than jerk.